annavighi/annavighi/README.md

 ###

-<p align="left">📚 I'm currently learning Fullstack development using Java and TypeScript, I'm also learning C and Python<br>🎯 Goals: to became a backend developer<br>🎲 Fun fact: I collect vinyl</p>
+<p align="left">📚 I'm currently learning Fullstack development using Java and TypeScript, I'm also learning C and Python.<br>🎯 Goals: to became a great back-end developer<br>🎲 Fun fact: I collect vinyl, books and fridge magnets from the places I visited.</p>

 ###